All About Growing Capsicum From Seeds

 Just like other plants, capsicums need good fertilizers to munch on.
-However, if you use a lot of nitrogen rich fertilizer then it will just induce the foliage growth.
-Hence, make sure you give it sparsingly.
+However, if you use a lot of nitrogen-rich fertilizer then it will just induce the foliage growth.
+Hence, make sure you give it sparingly.
 Panchagavya will work well.
 Feeding the plant with vermicompost will also do wonders.

 It is always a good practice to pinch the growing tips of the plant.
 This will make the plant grow bushier.
 Pruning is not necessary for capsicum, however, it can be carried out if needed.